mailgun/documentation/source/api-email-validation-deprecated.rst

 Email Validation
 ================

+.. note:: Our Email Validation service has been renamed to Email Verification service.
+While the names are different, nothing within our codebase has changed to cause a disruption in service.

-This API endpoint is an email address validation service.
-We will validate the given address based on:
+This API endpoint is an email address verification service.
+We will verify the given address based on:

 - Mailbox detection